tannewt/wa-law.org/bill/2021-22/sb/5537/1/README.md

 2. **The requirements in this section do not apply to a child who turns five while enrolled in a school district based on an individual exception for earlier entry under RCW 28A.225.160, an early childhood education and assistance program under chapter 43.216 RCW, a head start program, or other prekindergarten programs.**

-**(3) For the purposes of this chapter,** parent  means a parent, guardian, or person having legal custody of a child.
+3. **For the purposes of this chapter,** parent  means a parent, guardian, or person having legal custody of a child.

-**(4) For the purposes of this chapter and chapter 28A.200 RCW,** approved private school  shall be one approved under regulations established by the state board of education pursuant to RCW 28A.305.130.
+4. **For the purposes of this chapter and chapter 28A.200 RCW,** approved private school  shall be one approved under regulations established by the state board of education pursuant to RCW 28A.305.130.

-**(5)** For the purposes of this chapter and chapter 28A.200 RCW, instruction shall be home-based if it consists of planned and supervised instructional and related educational activities, including a curriculum and instruction in the basic skills of occupational education, science, mathematics, language, social studies, history, health, reading, writing, spelling, and the development of an appreciation of art and music, provided for a number of hours equivalent to the total annual program hours per grade level established for approved private schools under RCW 28A.195.010 and 28A.195.040 and if such activities are:
+5. For the purposes of this chapter and chapter 28A.200 RCW, instruction shall be home-based if it consists of planned and supervised instructional and related educational activities, including a curriculum and instruction in the basic skills of occupational education, science, mathematics, language, social studies, history, health, reading, writing, spelling, and the development of an appreciation of art and music, provided for a number of hours equivalent to the total annual program hours per grade level established for approved private schools under RCW 28A.195.010 and 28A.195.040 and if such activities are:

     a.
 Provided by a parent who is instructing his or her child only and are supervised by a certificated person.
 A certificated person for purposes of this chapter and chapter 28A.200 RCW shall be a person certified under chapter 28A.410 RCW.
 For purposes of this section, "supervised by a certificated person" means: The planning by the certificated person and the parent of objectives consistent with this subsection; a minimum each month of an average of one contact hour per week with the child being supervised by the certificated person; and evaluation of such child's progress by the certificated person.
 The number of children supervised by the certificated person shall not exceed **30** for purposes of this subsection; or